barlas/frontend-web-fundamentals/react.js.md

 ### Redux vs Context API
 **Choosing the Right Tool:** Redux provides a powerful global state management solution with extensive middleware support and dev tools, ideal for complex applications.
 In contrast, the Context API is a simpler and more direct way to share state across components, suitable for lighter applications or for complementing Redux in specific scenarios.

-### useOptimistic Hook
-**Optimistic UI Updates:** This conceptual hook is designed to manage optimistic updates, providing immediate feedback in the UI before the actual operation completes, thus enhancing the perceived responsiveness of applications.

 ### Controlled vs Uncontrolled Components
 **Form Handling in React:** Controlled components let React manage the form data, providing a single source of truth and enabling features like conditional rendering based on form state.
 Uncontrolled components, on the other hand, delegate the form state to the DOM, making them easier to integrate with non-React code and simplifying the component's logic.